Victorian Budget: Three reasons to smile

 We’ve been speaking for months about the pressure rising fuel costs are placing on single mothers.
 For many mums, a car isn’t a luxury, it’s how you get to work, school drop-offs, daycare, medical appointments, and the supermarket, often all in the same day.

-While petrol prices have eased slightly in recent weeks due to the temporary cut to fuel excise, experts expect prices could climb again once the relief ends on 30 June.
+While petrol prices have eased slightly in recent weeks due to the current cut to fuel excise, experts expect prices could climb again once the relief ends on 30 June.

 In response to cost-of-living pressures, the Victorian Government is offering a 20 per cent rebate on car registration this year.